 Where we need to collect personal data by law, or under the terms of a contract we have with you, and you fail to provide that data when requested, we may not be able to perform the contract we have or are trying to enter into with you (for example, to provide you with goods or services).
 In this case, we may have to cancel a product or service you have with us, but we will notify you if this is the case at the time.
 In other circumstances you may not be able to receive the full benefit of our websites and related functions.

 Direct Interaction: We will collect your personal data in several ways, for example:

 - when you contact us through the Website, by telephone, post, e-mail or through any other means.

 - When you supply products or services to us.

 - when your complete surveys that we use for research purposes (although you are not obliged to respond to them).

-- when you elect to receive marketing communications from us.
+- when receive marketing communications from us.

 - Google Tag Manager.

 - Google Analytics.

 Automatically: To the extent that you access the Website, we may collect your personal data automatically, for example we request permission to automatically collect some information about your visit to the Website or use the Hub.
 This information helps us to make improvements to Website content and navigation, and includes your IP address, the date, times and frequency with which you access the Website and the way you use and interact with its content.